metakgp/sarathi/README.md

 3. Create a new Facebook developer app.
 Find the procedure [here](https://developers.facebook.com/docs/apps/).

+4. Generate webpush VAPID keys and copy the private and public keys<br>
+`./node_modules/.bin/web-push generate-vapid-keys`

-4. Add the following properties to `config.js` in the root directory
+5. Add the following properties to `config.js` in the root directory
 ```
 {
   ...
   appId: <your-facebook-app-id>
+  appSecret: <your-facebook-app-secret>
+  publicKey: <webpush-generated-public-keys>
+  privateKey: <web-push-generated-private-keys>
 }
 ```

+6. Add your webpush public key in `client/src/registerPush.js`<br>
+`const vapidPublicKey = <webpush-generated-public-key>`

+7. Launch the servers. <br>
+`DEBUG=api:* npm start`<br>
+`cd client and npm start`

+The development server will be hosted in `http://localhost:3000/` The api server will be hosted in `http://localhost:5000/api/`